Where We've Been

-As a non-profit organization (501c3), the Charlotte Royals are affiliated with both the North Carolina Rugby Union (NCRU) and International Gay Rugby (IGR).
+As a non-profit organization (501c3), the Charlotte Royals are affiliated with both the Carolina Geographic Rugby Union (CGRU) and International Gay Rugby (IGR).

 Where We Are

 As of 2015, the Charlotte Royals have begun hosting an annual tournament, the Queen City Crown.
-Held at the Rugby Athletic Center, this tournament plays host to IGR teams from all over.
+Held at the STAX Charlotte, this tournament plays host to IGR teams from all over.
 In 2016, we hosted teams as far south as Dallas and as far north as Baltimore, but with visiting players from as far away as Ottawa and even the UK!
-We're hoping to make this year's tournament better than ever, so come on out on Sept 30th and join us for a weekend of rugby camaraderie and heavy socializing!
+This is our 4th year hosting the tournament with 8 teams from all over the US-East.
+Come out on Sept 29th to help us make it the best one yet!

 In addition to regular practices and matches, the Royals also hold several fund raisers and volunteer events throughout the year.
-Some of our most recent recipients of these volunteer events include Time Out Youth, RAIN, and Different Roads Home.
 It is our firm belief that we all succeed together when we work together, so if you would like to get involved with us for an event you have in mind, please let us know!
 We're more than happy to grab coffee and discuss ideas.

 Where We're Going